Unboxed-Software/solana-course/content/token22-on-chain.md

 solana-install init 1.18.0
 ```

-If you run into the following error at any point attempting to build the program, that likely means you do not have the correct version of the solana CLI installed.
+If you run into the following error at any point attempting to build the program, that likely means you do not have the correct version of the Solana CLI installed.

 ```bash
 anchor build